Amal-BB/Ghadames/README.md

 ## User Goals

  .
-Knowledge of the most valuable information about Ghadames city and its heritage town.
+Knowledge of the most valuable information about Ghadames and its heritage town.

  .
 Find any available events dates and locations.

  .
 Navigate easily through clear, organized, and attractive layout colors and images.

  .
-Get helpful information about the city in case he is interesting to visit.
+Get helpful information about the city in case he is interesting to visit it.

  .
 Easy way to contact the site owner to plan the city visit or for any other inquiry.

----

 ## Owner Goals

 .
 Introduce Ghadames, its civilization, and its heritage.

  .
-Show information about Ghadames and the old town in an interesting way.
+Show the valuable information about Ghadames and the old town in an interesting way.

  .
 Provide users who are interesting to visit the city with important info related to a city location, culture, and weather.